port-labs/port-docs/docs/sso-rbac/sso-providers/oidc/azure-ad.md

    Users can also manually access Port by going to the App Homepage URL: `https://auth.getport.io/authorize?response_type=token&client_id=96IeqL36Q0UIBxIfV1oqOkDWU6UslfDj&connection={CONNECTION_NAME}&redirect_uri=https%3A%2F%2Fapp.getport.io`
    :::

+## SCIM Configuration (beta)

+AzureAD SAML applications support [SCIM](https://auth0.com/docs/authenticate/protocols/scim).

+To set up SCIM for AzureAD OIDC based applications, contact Port's support team.

+You will be provided with:

+- An SCIM `endpoint`
+- An SCIM `token`

+ The `endpoint` and `token` will be used to set up the SCIM integration in your identity provider.

+After receiving the SCIM `endpoint` and `token`, follow this [step-by-step guide](https://auth0.com/docs/authenticate/protocols/scim/inbound-scim-for-new-azure-ad-connections#configure-scim-in-azure-ad-for-oidc-apps) to enable SCIM.

 ---

 ## Permissions required to pull AzureAD groups to Port